Varroa Mite Management in our Beehives

 In summary:

-Food safety is important.
-Any Varroa mite management chemicals applied to the hives are used as per the label or associated permits.
+• Food safety is important.
+Any Varroa mite management chemicals applied to the hives are used in accordance with the label or associated permits.

-You may read about some beekeepers who claim that the bees will look after themselves just fine and that Varroa isn’t a problem.
+• You may read about some beekeepers who claim that the bees will look after themselves just fine and that Varroa mites are not a problem.
 This is not true.
 Unmanaged hives will die.

-The health and welfare of our bees are a priority.
-The loss of a single hive to Varroa is unacceptable, and we will do everything possible to avoid it.
+• The health and welfare of our bees are a priority.
+The loss of a single hive to Varroa is unacceptable; we will do everything possible to prevent it.

 Things that don’t work: